vubir-projectEIT/Image_Processing/README.md

   - For Windows users

-Once the installation of Anaconda is done, search for '*Anaconda Prompt*' from the search bar and yype '*pip install opencv-contrib-python*' in your anaconda prompt.
+Once the installation of Anaconda is done, search for '*Anaconda Prompt*' from the search bar and type '*pip install opencv-contrib-python*' in your Anaconda prompt.

-##